NomicFoundation/vyper-releases-mirror/README.md

 # Vyper releases mirror

-This repository has a mirror of the [Vyper releases page](https://github.com/vyperlang/vyper/releases).
+This is a mirror of the [Vyper releases page](https://github.com/vyperlang/vyper/releases).

 Please, don't use this mirror directly from GitHub.
 Use its website instead.

 ## Structure of the mirror

-1. The mirror serves the `public/` folder.
+1. The mirror serves the [`public/`](https://github.com/alcuadrado/vyper-releases-mirror/tree/main/public) folder present in its repository.
 2. It has a `list.json` file in its root, which is a simplified version of a the response of [this API call](https://api.github.com/repos/vyperlang/vyper/releases?per_page=200).
-3. Each of the assets listed in `list.json` has been downloaded into the root of the mirror.
+3. Each of the assets listed in `list.json` has been downloaded into the root of the mirror, with the same name.
+4. The mirror gets updated every hour.

 ## `list.json` format